raspberrypilearning/mood-board/en/step_4.md

 [[[choose-an-emoji]]]

-**Tip:** It's fine to use the same image or emoji multiple times on your webpage to quickly fill your page.
+**Tip:** It is fine to use the same image or emoji multiple times on your webpage to quickly fill your page.

 --- /task ---